What is a Bone Spur (Osteoarthritis OA)?

 Knee Osteophytes are all too common and treatable without surgery.

 Far too many are told they need surgery for their knee bone spur.
 As mentioned earlier, a spur is a type of arthritis.
 Spurs or arthritis in the knee can cause significant pain.
 At times the pain may become excruciating.
 Patients with severe pain often opt for knee surgery without seeking conservative care.
 Just because the pain is severe, it doesn’t mean you should opt for surgery.
-In fact, knee surgery has a high failure rate and as such should be your last option.
+Knee surgery has a high failure rate and as such should be your last option.
 Some are talked into getting injections.
 Steroid injections or other anti-inflammatory meds or chemicals are either injected or prescribed as knee bone spur treatment of choice by many doctors.
 Spur in the knee is the result of wear and tear and not a lack of the anti-inflammatory medication or injectables.

 Our treatment programs for injured and painful knees targets the damaged tissue holistically.
 Just because you have a bone spur in the knees doesn’t mean you need surgery.
-Conservative treatment is advised as primary means of knee bone spur treatment.
+Conservative treatment is advised as the primary means of knee bone spur treatment.
 In our centers, we utilize specialized therapeutic devices for knee spurs (bone spurs at knee joint).
 Shockwave therapy, ultrasound, electrical stimulation, rehabilitative exercises through the Spinercise® and of course our chiropractic treatment for the knee.
-In short, the care we provide the best physiotherapy and chiropractic treatment in Malaysia for bone spurs in the spine, knees, shoulders, foot or hips.
+In short, the care we provide the best physiotherapy and chiropractic treatment for bone spurs in the spine, knees, shoulders, foot or hips.
 Call our center today and get the most comprehensive treatment program for a bone spur in Malaysia.

 Accurate Physical Examination, Medical history, and Assessments are Needed Component for Targeted Treatments to Fix or Repair Osteophytes